Getting Started with AutoGPT: Self-Hosting Guide¶

 Navigate to the

-directory inside the AutoGPT folder:cd AutoGPT/autogpt_platform
+autogpt_platformdirectory inside the AutoGPT folder:cd AutoGPT/autogpt_platform -

 Copy the